CONSOLE

 └─TERMinal─┘

-(1) May only be specified when console is the first stage of a pipeline.
+Notes: (1) May be specified only when CONSOLE is the first stage of a pipeline.
+(2) Display the CONSOLE prompt and STOP string.

-(2) May only be specified when console is not the first stage of a pipeline.
+Notes: (1) May be specified only when CONSOLE is not the first stage of a pipeline.

 Purpose